logzio/logz-docs/_source/logzio_collections/_metrics-sources/cassandra.md

 The first step is to expose Cassandra metrics using the [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter).

+You will need to download the JMX exporter on each casandra node.

 ##### JMX exporter

-In your Cassandra server, go to the directory where Cassandra is installed on your machine:
+Go to the directory where Cassandra is installed on your machine:

 ```shell
 cd {path_to_cassandra_dir}